 This article will go over everything you need to know to have a solid tennis backhand.
-Beginners will learn what a tennis backhand is and how to hit one step by step.

-- What Is A Backhand In Tennis?
+- What Is a Backhand in Tennis?

-- One-Handed vs. Two-Handed
+- One-Handed vs. Two-Handed Tennis Backhand

 - Two-Handed Backhand